EURAC-Ecohydro/geotopOptim2/ABSTRACT.md

 energy budget within soil and in a specific region or site, it handles meteorological variables and produces spatio-temporal maps of soil water content, soil temperature, snow depth, etc..  *geotopbricks* ([https://github.com/ecor/geotopbricks] and [https://CRAN.R-project.org/package=geotopbricks] ) contains functions that are able to read the GEOtop configuration file and browse all input/output data of the model.
 Moreover, an R-based automatic calibration is implented in  *geotopOptim2* ([https://github.com/EURAC-Ecohydro/geotopOptim2])calling *hydroPSO* ([https://CRAN.R-project.org/package=hydroPSO]) package functions.
 Further details and complete R package dependencies are listed in *geotopOtim2* description file.
-Finally, an analysis of modeled  and observed soil moisture and evapotranspiration time series in some alpine agricultural sites (URL MonaLisa project) are presented.
+Finally, an analysis of modeled  and observed soil moisture and evapotranspiration time series in some alpine agricultural sites ([https://github.com/EURAC-Ecohydro/MonaLisa]) are presented.

 R packages: geotopbricks,stringr,geotopOptim2(github),hydroPSO,hydroGOF,shiny and leaflet (for visualizion)